saileille/Ice-Hockey-Sim/README.md

   - Fixed a visual bug where playoff wins were not visible.
   - Fixed a visual bug where latest results were showing the most recent ones and next games were showing the last scheduled games of the competition.
   - Fixed a visual bug where you could not see approached players in the team screen.
-  - (Possibly) fixed $PATH variables not working correctly for Linux and iOS users.
+  - (Possibly) fixed $PATH variables not working correctly for Linux users.
+  - *Should* work on Linux now.

+ 0.1.1-A:
+  - (Deleted release.)

 0.1.0-A:
  - First release.